ZXfkSIE/ThousandPlayer/README.md

 ![](figure/ConanPlugin.png)

-3. Open the root `CMakeLists.txt` by Qt Creator, then configure the project with Qt 6.2 or above.
+3. Open the root `CMakeLists.txt` by Qt Creator, then configure the project with latest version of Qt6.
 The first attempt of CMake configuration should be failed due to the lack of Conan-related scripts, but it's OK.
 4. Go to "Projects" tab, raise the existing "Conan install" build step to top of the list and add additional argument `--profile /replace/it/with/project/root/directory/conan_debug_windows_x64.txt` to it.
    - If you are making release build, change the filename to `conan_release_windows_x64.txt`.